Monte Cara

 Monte Cara is a mountain in western part of the island of São Vicente, Cape Verde.
 Its elevation is 490 m.
-It resembles a human face looking at the sky, hence its name, which means "face mountain".
+It resembles a human face looking at the sky, hence its name, which means "face mountain" in Portuguese.
 It is a landmark of the city of Mindelo, from which it can be seen across Porto Grande Bay.

 The album Voz d'Amor (2003) by Cesária Évora contains the song Monte Cara.